themrdemonized/STALKER-Anomaly-modded-exes/DXML.md

 ## PS

-Full list of methods is described in _g.script in `COnXmlRead` function
+Full list of methods is described in dxml_core.script in `COnXmlRead` function